 After two or three hours of walking and taking in views we arrived at the main road running between Agua Calientes and Machu Picchu.
 We followed it for some fifteen minutes and left nature behind us: we entered the hustle and bustle of the tourist world that characterizes Agua Calientes.

 We focused on the couple of things we had to do: buying the entrance ticket to the ruins, finding an affordable hostel, and having a good night sleep before going up to one of the most scenic places on earth: the Inca ruins of Machu Picchu.

 - Santa Teresa lies west of Ollantaytambo, on the other side of the Abra Malaga pass.
-To get there take a local bus (some 6-hour drive).
 The village has accommodation or you can camp at the nearby campsite of Cola de Mono (which is the perfect place to go ziplining).

 - From Santa Teresa it’s an eight-kilometer walk to Hidroelectrica.
 While the surroundings are scenic enough, you do walk on the road where buses and taxis whiz by without caring about your walking there and covering you in dust.
 That’s why we took a local bus and started walking in Hidroelectrica.

 - Bring a hat, sun lotion and drinking water for the hike.